13 Best Paintings at the Prado Museum

 Fra Angelico's representation of The Annunciation was unusual and aroused much controversy at the time.
 It was posthumously when his work was recognized as a vision ahead of its time and his best work.

-• Author: Guido di Piero
+- Author: Guido di Piero

-• Date: 1426
+- Date: 1426

-• Location: Room 056B of the Prado Museum.
+- Location: Room 056B of the Prado

 10. The Surrender of Breda, by Diego Velázquez

-To understand this painting by the master Velázquez it is necessary to know its historical context.
+To understand this painting by the master Velazquez it is necessary to know its historical context.
 At the end of the 16th century the Netherlands were immersed in the so-called 80 years war in which they wanted to gain independence from Spain.
 The city of Breda belonged to the Netherlands until King Philip IV decided to retake it.

 The scene represents the moment when, once conquered, the nobles ceded sovereignty to the Spanish.
-King Philip IV wanted to immortalize the moment so he commissioned The Surrender of Breda of large dimensions to Velázquez to decorate the Buen Retiro Palace.
+King Philip IV wanted to immortalize the moment so he commissioned The Surrender of Breda in large dimensions to Velázquez to decorate the Buen Retiro Palace.

-• Author: Diego Velázquez
+- Author: Diego Velázquez

-• Date: 1635
+- Date: 1635

-• Location: Room 009A of the Prado.
+- Location: Room 009A of the Prado.

 Dürer was a painter with a high esteem for himself.
 So much so that he used himself as a model to represent Jesus Christ.
 As a result of this self-esteem, he represented himself with the best clothes of the time and very flattering colors.
 He sought perfection so much that even the landscape that can be seen from the window was inspired by the beautiful Italy, while he was in Germany.